vigetlabs/microcosm/docs/api/with-send.md

 ## Testing

-`withAction` relies on the context setup by a Presenter.
+`withSend` relies on the context setup by a Presenter.
 When testing, this isn't always available.
-To work around this, Components wrapped in `withAction` can accept `send` as a prop:
+To work around this, Components wrapped in `withSend` can accept `send` as a prop:

 ```javascript
 import React from 'react'